DS-100/sp25/gradproject-nlp.md

 Every member of the group also needs to submit the internal peer review [Gradescope assignment](https://www.gradescope.com/courses/827978/assignments/5159798){:target="_blank"} for this checkpoint by **11:59 pm on October 28**.
 This form is intended to record your and your group members' progress in the project.
 The records will be confidential to the teaching staff and will not be shared with other students.

 The rubric for this milestone is as follows:
-- Data Sampling and Collection (0.5%).
+- Data Sampling and Collection (1%).
 - Data Cleaning (3%).
 - Exploratory Data Analysis (3%).
 - Figures (tables, plots, etc.) (3%).
-- Internal Peer Review (0.5%).

-### Milestone 3: Mandatory Check-In (7.5%) - November 8, 2024
+### Milestone 3: Progress-report Draft (10%) - Monday March 31, 2025

 The purpose of this milestone is to ensure you are making progress and on schedule to submit the first draft of the project in approximately two weeks time.
 You will be required to make a document summarizing your progress so far, including your EDA and modeling results.
-You are required to submit the report to [this Gradescope assignment](https://www.gradescope.com/courses/827978/assignments/5045723){:target="_blank"} by **11:59 pm on November 8**.
+You are required to submit the report to [this Gradescope assignment](https://www.gradescope.com/courses/949942/assignments/5717488){:target="_blank"} by **11:59 pm on March 31**.
 The staff member will skim the report before the meeting and give you guidance on the project as a whole.

 For the check-in we would like for you to prepare brief answers to the following questions about the modeling process:
 - What model do you plan on using and why?